whatamidoinglmao/60a_final_project/readme.md

 ![alt text](imgs/git_version_check.png "git check")

 Then you're good.
-But, if is says something along the lines of "git is not recognized," then you probably need to skip ahead to the "Add Git to Path" section.
+But, if is says something along the lines of "git is not recognized," then the solution will probably be in the "Add Git to Path" section.
+In the meantime though, you can just move onto step 2.

 2. Now, install TortoiseGit by running: